-In an earlier article, we provide new WordPress users with a comprehensive overview of WordPress Themes.
+In a separate article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

-If you haven’t yet discovered themes and what makes WP themes so special, then go here to read our article: A Newbies’ Guide To WP Themes
+If you haven’t yet discovered themes and what makes WP themes so attractive to website owners, then go here to read the post: An Introduction to WP Themes

-In this article, we show you where you can browse hundreds of free and paid themes for your site.
-You will also learn about the different types of WordPress theme resources and get tips on how to make sure that you get the right themes for your needs and how to avoid experiencing problems like lack of customer support and poorly-coded themes.
+In this blog post, we show you where to explore many wonderful free and paid themes for your WP website.
+You will also learn about the different types of WP theme resources and get tips on how to make sure that you get the right themes for your needs and avoid having to deal with problems like lack of support and poor theme coding.

-As we’ve explained in another article, a theme is a special kind of web design template used on WordPress-powered websites and designed specifically with the WordPress content management system in mind.
+As we’ve explained in another post, a theme is a unique kind of web template used on WordPress-driven websites and designed to work specifically with WordPress in mind.

 Finding WP Themes: How To Avoid Information Overload

-Let’s say you were to launch Google and search for the following:
+If you were to open up Google and search for something like the following:

 - WordPress themes free

-- best responsive WordPress themes for churches (enter whatever your business, search topic or website is about)
+- best responsive WordPress themes for artists (enter whatever your business, area of interest or blog is about)

-So, to help you save time and make your life easier, let’s just cut through the clutter and make the process of finding great WordPress themes really simple.
+So, to help you save time and make things easier, let’s just cut through the clutter and make the process of finding great WP themes simple.

 WordPress.com vs WordPress.org Themes

-Before we start, you need to know that WordPress offers users both a hosted and a self-hosted version.
-We’ll explain these differences in another article.
-For now, let’s just be covering themes for the self-hosted version of WordPress (WordPress.org) in this article, as these give you more freedom, more options and more control over your web design.
+Before we start, you should know that WordPress offers both a hosted and a self-hosted version.
+We’ll explain these differences in another post.
+To keep things simple, please note that we will only be covering themes for the self-hosted version of WordPress (WordPress.org) in this article, as these give you more freedom, more options and more control over your site’s web design.

 Free vs Paid Themes

-Next, it’s important to know that there are both Free and Paid WordPress themes being made available.
-Free themes for WordPress are generally distributed as Open Source Software under the terms of the GNU General Public License, or they can be licensed for use as Premium (i.e. paid) themes.
+Next, it’s important to know that you will find thousands of Free and Paid WordPress themes being made available.
+Free themes are normally distributed as Open Source Software under the terms of the GNU General Public License, or they can be licensed for use as Premium (paid) themes.

-There are mostly two different types of places where you can find WP themes.
+There are mostly two types of places where themes can be found.
 The first is in theme marketplaces and theme directories.
-The second place are the commercial and independent WordPress theme developers.
+The second type of place are the commercial and independent theme houses.

-WordPress theme marketplaces and WP theme directories are big theme stores. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and buyers find these just like they would if they were shopping for apps on an app store or software marketplace.
+Theme marketplaces and WP theme directories are big aggregators of themes. theme developers (both commercial and independent) list their themes (both free and paid) in the marketplace or directory and visitors find these just like they would if they were shopping for apps on an app store or software marketplace.

-Some of the larger directories don’t just sell WordPress themes.
-They can also sell WordPress plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)
+Some of the larger theme stores don’t just sell WordPress themes.
+They can also sell WP plugins and templates for other web applications (e.g. Joomla, Drupal, etc.)

-Commercial and independent WordPress theme developers can also design both free and commercial themes, and can vary in size, from an individual theme developer or a small team of developer, to large theme design companies.
+Commercial and independent theme design companies can also develop both free and premium themes, and can vary in size, from an individual developer or a small team of designer, to large web and theme design and development companies.

-Let’s now show you where to search for the best WordPress themes for your website.
+Let’s now show you where to find great WordPress themes for your website.

-Finding A Responsive Theme For Your Website Or Blog
+Choosing The Best Themes For Your WP Website Or Blog

 WordPress.org

-The official WordPress.org theme directory is the largest and best place to download free WordPress themes.
-In fact, it’s probably the only free theme directory you should use when looking for free WordPress themes.
-The reason why, is because –as many free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can place your computer, digital presence … even your entire business at risk.
+The official WordPress.org theme directory is the largest and best place to download free WP themes.
+In fact, it’s probably the only free WordPress theme directory you should use when looking for free WordPress themes.
+The reason why, is because –as some free software users have discovered– downloading free software, add-ons, apps, templates or themes from untrustworthy places can contain malicious code and put your computer, digital presence and even your entire business at risk.

-The WP directory is not only a trustworthy and reputable place to download themes for your WordPress site, but it also relies on a theme review team to review and ensure that each theme listed in the directory meets their quality and security standards.
+The WordPress theme directory is not only a trustworthy and reputable place to download themes for your site, but it also relies on a theme review team comprised of dedicated and code-savvy volunteers to review and make sure that each theme in the directory complies with specific standards of quality and security.

-To browse thousands of great-looking FREE WordPress themes from the official Themes Directory, go here:
+To browse thousands of great-looking FREE WordPress themes from the official Themes Repository, go here:

 http://www.wordpress.org/extend/themes

-Useful Tip: You can easily browse through every theme in the WordPress directory and not only find a great theme for your website or blog, but also easily install and start using it directly from within your WP dashboard with only a couple of clicks.
+Useful Tip: You can easily browse through every WordPress theme in the WordPress directory and not only find what you are looking for, but also easily install and start using it directly from inside your WP admin panel with only a few mouse clicks.

-This makes it easy to find themes with specific features.
-For example, you could search for themes with predominantly blue color design, with a 4-column layout and a full-width template, or themes that support custom menus, etc.
+This makes it easy to find what you are looking for.
+For example, you could search for themes with a dark colour design, with a 2-column layout and a full-width template, or themes that support custom menus, etc.

-Note: in the post mentioned earlier where we present an overview of WordPress themes and discuss the importance of using “responsive” WordPress themes, we explained how responsive themes ensure that your theme will display correctly on all devices (e.g. your visitors’ laptops, tablets and smartphones) …
+Note: in an earlier post where we present an overview of WordPress themes and discuss the importance of choosing “responsive” WordPress themes, we explained how these allow your site to be viewed without problems on all devices (e.g. PCs, tablets and smartphones) …

 Pros & Cons Of Using Free WordPress Themes

-The obvious “pro” to using free themes is that there is no cost to download and use the theme.
-An added plus, is that many free themes are professionally designed and offer a number of customizable options, giving you great flexibility and choice in how you configure all of its various layout elements.
+The obvious “pro” to using free WordPress themes is that it costs nothing to download and use the theme.
+Additionally, many free themes are professionally designed and come with a number of customizable settings, giving you great flexibility and choice in how you configure all of its various layout elements.

-The downside to using free WordPress themes are that your themes may not get updated as often with new features and bug fixes, and it’s unrealistic to expect the theme developer to provide urgent support, especially if they are not getting paid.
-Many free themes will ask you for a donation to help cover costs of providing support and updates, bug fixes, etc..
+The downside to using free WP themes are that your themes may not get updated as often with new features and bug fixes, and you shouldn’t expect the developer to provide dedicated support, especially if they are not getting paid.
+Most freely distributed themes will ask you for a donation to help cover their support costs.

 When downloading free themes, therefore, check to see when the theme was last updated.
-If it’s been over a year since any updates were made, then you should think carefully about using it, as the theme may have been abandoned by its developer.
+If it’s been more than a year since any changes were last made, then you should think carefully about using it, as the WordPress software is frequently updated and new features can create conflicts and errors with older code.

-If you’re just getting started and your website or blog is still quite new, it’s a good idea to start with a free theme until you have a better idea of the kind of site design that would work best for your site before spending any money on premium themes.
-Who knows, the free theme you’ve downloaded could be exactly what works for you and for your business.
+If you’re just getting started and your website is still quite new, there is nothing wrong with using a free theme until you have a better idea of the kind of site design that would work best for your site before spending money on a theme.
+Who knows, the theme you downloaded for free may just be the thing that works for your site and your business.

-Now that we’ve seen how to find free themes in the WordPress.org theme directory and how to narrow down your search for themes that meet your specific requirements, let’s turn our attention to finding premium themes.
+Now that we’ve seen how to find free themes in the WordPress.org theme directory and how to filter your search for themes that meet specific requirements, it’s time to turn our attention to finding paid WordPress themes.

 ThemeForest

-ThemeForest lets many professional WP theme creators showcase their designs through their online marketplace.
-There are over 17,000 premium WordPress themes to choose from (some starting from as little as $3) …
+ThemeForest lets many professional WP theme developers showcase their designs through their online marketplace.
+There are over 15,000 premium themes to choose from (you can find great themes from as little as $3) …

-(click on the images above to see more themes on ThemeForest)
+(click on the above images to see more ThemeForest themes)

-If you visit the ThemeForest theme marketplace, you will be able to browse for specific WP themes in a range of categories, such as:
+If you visit the ThemeForest theme directory, you will be able to browse for specific themes in a range of categories, such as:

-- Blog/Magazine – themes for general blogs and blog magazines, etc.
+- Blog/Magazine – themes for personal blogs and political blogs, etc.

-- Corporate – themes suitable for legal sites and marketing purposes.
+- Corporate – themes suitable for medical sites or marketing purposes.

-- Creative – themes suitable for photography, arts, etc.
+- Creative – themes suitable for visual galleries, ebook authors, etc.

-- Directory Listings – themes that suit sites related to travel, dining out & restaurants, tourism directories, etc.
+- Directory Listings – themes that suit sites about directory listings, holiday rentals, , etc.

-- eCommerce – themes for e-commerce, event bookings and registrations, etc.
+- eCommerce – themes for selling products online, membership sites, etc.

 - Education – themes that suit sites related to tutoring, etc.

-- Entertainment – themes for photo gallery blogs, nightlife, etc.
+- Entertainment – themes for gossip blogs, dining out, etc.

 - NonProfit – themes for nonprofit organizations, charities, etc.